1. Introduction

 This Policy applies to all ŞOK Employees regardless of their position.

-Special Attention to Anti-Corruption Regulations: Zero Tolerance towards Using Donations as Bribery ŞOK is subject to the legal legislations of the Republic of Turkey.
-These legislations include laws and regulations relating to corruption and bribery.
+ŞOK is subject to the legal regulations of the Republic of Turkey, which include laws and regulations relating to anti-corruption and anti-bribery.
 Due to ŞOK’s current business activities, ŞOK and ŞOK Employees are always subject to the Turkish Criminal Code No. 5237 ("Turkish Criminal Code").

 It is therefore vital that ŞOK's Employees understand and comply with this Policy.
 Also, it is a condition of employment at ŞOK.